vigneshsweekaran/vigneshsweekaran.github.io/content/https/letsencrypt/how-to-configure-free-letsencrypt-ssl-tls--wildcard-certificates-with-nginx-for-subdomains.md

-## How to configure free single Let’s Encrypt SSL/TLS wildcard Certificate with NGINX for multiple subdomains
+## How to configure free single Let’s Encrypt SSL/TLS wildcard Certificate with NGINX

 ### Prerequisites